Glossary of Terms

 Birthmark: Areas of concentrated blood vessels underneath the skin that form before birth.
 Common types of birthmarks include: café au lait spots, congenital melancytic nevus, mogolian blue spots, port wine stains, and hemangiomas.

-Birthmark Removal: Cosmetic laser treatment used to permanently remove small, non-vascular birth marks through several treatments.
+Birthmark Removal: Cosmetic laser treatment used to remove small, non-vascular birth marks through several treatments.
 Results of laser birthmark removal can be obtained in as little as three laser treatments and is safe for all skin types.

 Botox®: Injectable cosmetic wrinkle treatment made from a purified form of botulinum toxin A. Botox® may be used in facial rejuvenation to temporarily reduce the appearance of forehead wrinkles and wrinkles around the eyes.